Presidential nomination of Robert M. La Follette: Opening of the convention

 Twelve hundred delegates and nine thousand spectators ratified the nomination of Senator Robert M. La Follette, Sr. The atmosphere was more sober than the one that had prevailed in 1912, where Theodore Roosevelt elicited much enthusiasm among the delegations.
 Farmers themselves were sparsely represented; they were too "broke" to come, according to Senator Lynn Frazier.
 Only one African-American sat in the audience and only one or two eastern intellectuals.
 The convention was called by the Conference for Progressive Political Action, and duly accredited delegates appeared for such organizations as: the Food Reform Society of America, the National Unity Committee, and the Davenport Iowa Ethical Society.
 Many students attended, one of the largest groups coming from Columbia University.
 Jacob Coxey was present as well as John J. Streeter.
 Radical labor leaders constituted the main body of the congregation, but they refused to let members of the Communist party enter the building.

 The Credentials Committee reported unfavorably on the credential of William Mahoney as an individual, while not denying the Minnesota Farmer-Labor Party a right to a seat, citing his acts during and after the St. Louis Conference as well as his active participation in the June 1924 St. Paul Convention of the Federated Farmer-Labor Party, a gathering perceived to have been an appendage of the Workers Party of America and previously condemned by the National Committee of the CPPA.

 The CPPA National Committee had previously requested that Wisconsin Senator Robert M. La Follette make a run for the presidency.
 The Cleveland Convention was addressed by the Senator's son, Robert M. La Follette Jr., who read a message from his father accepting the call and declaring that the time had come "for a militant political movement independent of the two old party organizations."
 La Follette declined to lead a third party, however, seeking to protect those progressives elected nominally as Republicans and Democrats.
 La Follette declared that the primary issue of the 1924 campaign was the breaking of the "combined power of the private monopoly system over the political and economic life of the American people."
 After the November election a new party might well be established, La Follette stated, around which all progressives could unite.

 It was the dream of some Progressives, but not La Follette, that they might replace the Democrats, and thereby bring a clearer ideological alignment to American politics.
 The best way to do this, according to John A. H. Hopkins, earlier a prominent member of the Rooseveltian Progressive Party, would be to prevent either of the major parties from gaining a majority in the Electoral College and thus force the House of Representatives to choose the President.

 The convention ended without a nominee for vice president.
-La Follette at first offered the job to Justice Louis Brandeis, and on his refusal, Sen. Burton K. Wheeler of Montana, who gratefully accepted.
+La Follette at first offered the position to Justice Louis Brandeis, and on his refusal, Sen. Burton K. Wheeler of Montana, who gratefully accepted.